 Students should guide their actions by personal rules of courtesy, cleanliness, and proper manners.
-Students are asked to appropriately dispose of their tray and flatware, clean their eating area, and to place trash in the proper receptacles.
-In order to be fair to others, cutting in line is not appropriate.
-Students may not leave the cafeteria or enter academic hallways before dismissal without a pass.
+Students are asked to appropriately dispose of their tray

 OUTSIDE BEHAVIOR

 Students may be allowed outside the building during the lunch period and at other appropriate times.
 While outside, students will: